divviup/public-docs/docs/product-documentation/operational-metrics.md

 :::note

-This is a new feature.
-Tasks created before February 2024 will start counting from when the feature was implemented, rather than the lifetime of the task.
+This feature was implemented February 24th, 2024.
+Tasks created before will start counting after then, rather than for the lifetime of the task.

 :::